chap0ng/md-master-thesis/INSPIRATION/24.05.30-first-presentation/readme.md

 ## Why ? :

+Interested in the DIY aspect of it, community aspect, storytelling, map layout creation and of course video-games.

 Video-game map guides and cartographers are a niche community of passionate.
 I'm aiming with this thesis to explore their practices, from modding to hand-drawing these maps, in an attempt to better understand their craft and dedication toward virtual worlds.

 Modern triple-A games have transformed the nature of in-game maps, often revealing every point of interest and detail to the players.
 However, this comprehensive approach can actually diminish the sense of discovery within digital worlds, the story telling or even the gameplay itself.